jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 What's going to happen when 3D printing threatens his merchandising.
 Or when Virtual Reality let's people live their own stories.
 Or whatever!
 We shouldn't have to argue for new tools!

 But since the 1970's our society, our politics, has been falling apart because of Darth Blockbuster.
-We try to fix things with red / blue politics, but they don't undertand real politics is the control of new tools.
+We try to fix things with red/blue politics, but they don't undertand real politics is the control of new tools.

 So we the people work two jobs to pay the bills.
 Why our climate is changing.
 Why our roads are traffic jammed.
 Because we as digital tools are invented, the Sith keep writing laws, regulations, and fighting lawsuits to try and made us live like it's 1970 forever.

-Let Obi-Wan go!
+Let Le-Marius go!

 # A SURE VICTORY